-In general, we believe we will experience increased demand for our products and services as global economic conditions continue to slowly improve since the economic recession that began in 2008, including the decline in unemployment and the increased availability of consumer credit, particularly in the U.S. We believe that our products and services appeal to those who seek increased financial freedom.
+In general, we believe we will experience increased demand for our products and services as global economic conditions continue to slowly improve since the economic recession that began in 2008.
+We believe that our products and services appeal to those who seek increased financial freedom.
 If we experience a prolonged decline in demand for our products and services, it could have a material adverse effect on our future operating results.